vernisaz/snap-url/README.md

 a limited lifetime to read your message status.
 The access URL to the information is displayed after.
 The URL can be distributed in any way you desire.
-The system doesn't distribute the URL and doesn't provide a security for a distribution.
+The system doesn't distribute the URL and doesn't provide a security for distribution.

 ## Paid features
 1. define the link valid time interval and start time (free service - the link is valid immediately for a week)
-2. get a notification that URL was opened and which IP from
+2. get a notification that URL was opened, when, and which IP from
 3. revoke the URL

 ## Payment protection